-The linking of data with content creation and performance, and employees and customers with brand storytelling, is the future of marketing.
+The linking of 360-degree customer data with content creation and performance, and employees and customers with brand storytelling, is the future of marketing.